Brain-OF: An Omnifunctional Foundation Model for fMRI, EEG and MEG: Experiments

 \subsection{Performance Gains via Multimodal Fusion}

-Beyond unimodal evaluation, we assess multimodal fusion on two paired-modality benchmarks: brain-age prediction on CamCAN (fMRI + MEG) and age-group classification on LEMON (fMRI + EEG).
+-0.1in Beyond unimodal evaluation, we assess multimodal fusion on two paired-modality benchmarks: brain-age prediction on CamCAN (fMRI + MEG) and age-group classification on LEMON (fMRI + EEG).
 Fusion is implemented via serial resampling with ARNESS, which integrates heterogeneous modalities into a unified fixed-length sequence without additional fusion modules or auxiliary alignment losses.
 Regarding sequence construction, we adopt an empirical ordering strategy in which the dominant modality (i.e., achieving higher unimodal performance) is placed at the end of the sequence to maximize its influence on the final representation.
-As shown in \cref{multimodal}, multimodal fusion consistently outperforms unimodal baselines across nearly all model scales.
-For both tasks, electrophysiological signals (MEG/EEG) yield stronger unimodal performance than fMRI, reflecting the temporal sensitivity of these benchmarks.
-Importantly, incorporating fMRI further improves results by injecting complementary spatial information.
+As shown in Table~\ref{multimodal}, multimodal fusion consistently outperforms unimodal baselines across nearly all model scales.
+For both tasks, electrophysiological signals (MEG/EEG) achieve stronger unimodal performance than fMRI, reflecting the temporal sensitivity of these benchmarks.
+Importantly, incorporating fMRI further improves results by injecting complementary information.
 For example, with Brain-OF Large, fusion reduces the CamCAN MAE to 8.78 (vs. 8.86 with MEG-only) and increases LEMON BAC to 78.32\% (vs. 78.04\% with EEG-only).
-These results demonstrate that Brain-OF effectively integrates complementary spatiotemporal information from disparate sources to achieve superior predictive power.
+These results demonstrate that multimodal fusion in Brain-OF yields improved predictive performance compared to unimodal settings.